fny/interrobang/README.md

 **Predicate methods** return a Boolean.
 By Ruby convention, these methods typically end in a `?`.
 Other languages like [Scheme][scheme-conventions], [C#][csharp-predicates], [Java][java-predicates], support this interface too.

 **Bang methods** are "dangerous" or modify the receiver.
 By convention, these methods typically end with a `!`.
-In the case of `PredicateBang`, these methods are considered "dangerous" because they may raise an exception.
+In the case of `Interrobang`, these methods are considered "dangerous" because they may raise an exception.

 ### Fun Fact